Offshore trust: Rule against perpetuities

-Trusts in general are subject to the rule against perpetuities which, in practical terms, puts limits on the length of time within which all trust property must be distributed.
+Trusts in general are subject to the rule against perpetuities, which, in practical terms, puts limits on the length of time within which all trust property must be distributed.
 Because of the strictures of the rule, a number of trusts have been struck down in wildly hypothetical circumstances because of possible infringement of the rule (e.g., the fertile octogenarian).

-Most offshore jurisdictions which have sophisticated trust laws have modified their laws relating to perpetuity to allow settlor to select lengthy, fixed, perpetuity periods, to avoid the use of "Royal lives" clauses.
+Most offshore jurisdictions which have sophisticated trust laws have modified their laws relating to perpetuity to allow the settlor to select lengthy, fixed, perpetuity periods, to avoid the use of "Royal lives" clauses.
 Many have also adopted "wait and see" laws, which mean that trusts which might potentially infringe the rule against perpetuities are no longer automatically invalid, but instead the trust remains valid unless and until the perpetuity period is breached.

 In Jersey, the rule against perpetual trusts has actually been abolished entirely.
 This has also been done in a number of U.S. states.

 Management of underlying companies

-Trusts in general are subject to the rule in Bartlett v Barclays Bank which provides (briefly) that where trust property includes the shares of a company, then the trustees must take a positive role in the affairs on the company.
+Trusts in general are subject to the rule in Bartlett v Barclays Bank, which provides (briefly) that where trust property includes the shares of a company, then the trustees must take a positive role in the affairs of the company.
 The rule has been criticised, but remains part of trust law in many common law jurisdictions.

-A number of offshore jurisdictions (notably the Cayman Islands, with STAR trusts, and the British Virgin Islands, with VISTA trusts) have created special forms of trust that may be expressly settled without imposing an obligation of the trustees to interfere in management in this way.
+A number of offshore jurisdictions (notably the Cayman Islands, with STAR trusts, and the British Virgin Islands, with VISTA trusts) have created special forms of trust that may be expressly settled without imposing an obligation on the trustees to interfere in management in this way.

-Paradoxically, these specialised forms of trusts seem to infrequently be used in relation to their original intended uses.
-STAR trusts seem to be used more frequently by hedge funds forming mutual funds as unit trusts (where the fund managers wish to eliminate any obligation to attend meetings of the companies in whose securities they invest) and VISTA trusts are frequently used as a part of orphan structures in bond issues where the trustees wish to divorce themselves from supervising the issuing vehicle.
+Paradoxically, these specialised forms of trusts seem to be used infrequently in relation to their original intended uses.
+STAR trusts seem to be used more frequently by hedge funds forming mutual funds as unit trusts (where the fund managers wish to eliminate any obligation to attend meetings of the companies in whose securities they invest), and VISTA trusts are frequently used as a part of orphan structures in bond issues where the trustees wish to divorce themselves from supervising the issuing vehicle.

 Critics in onshore jurisdictions have suggested that these specialised trusts have provisions that so fundamentally undermine the nature of a trust that they should not be recognised in an onshore jurisdiction, but whatever the view of onshore tax authorities and regulators, it seems unlikely that the courts in onshore jurisdictions would be prepared to derogate from the Hague Convention on the Law Applicable to Trusts and on their Recognition.